npm/policies/conduct.md

 ## Consequences

-All content published to the Service is hosted at the sole discretion of the npm administrators.
+All content published to the Service, including user account credentials, is hosted at the sole discretion of the npm administrators.

-Unacceptable behavior from any community member, including sponsors and those with decision-making authority, will not be tolerated.
+Unacceptable behavior from any community member, including sponsors, employees, customers, or others with decision-making authority, will not be tolerated.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.